 24 The death sentence applied to both men and women, so why was it given to the man only?
 Linda Belleville suggests a plausible literary reason: "The impact on the man is related to the ground from which he was taken....
-The impact on the woman is related to the man from whose rib she was formed" (Women Leaders and the Church: Three Crucial Questions [Baker, 1999], 104; several Hebrew words have been deleted from the quote without indicating the omissions by elipses.
+The impact on the woman is related to the man from whose rib she was formed" (Women Leaders and the Church: Three Crucial Questions [Baker, 1999], 104; several Hebrew words have been deleted from the quote without indicating the omissions by ellipses.)

-do, or even more.
-The negative consequences on family life-although given to the woman-would also affect the man.
+affect the man.
 Both Adam's curse and Eve's curse contained elements applicable to the other.